ScytedTV-Studios/www.scyted.tv/_posts/2024-02-12-clever-remarks.md

 **Q: When will my episode be release?**
 <br>
 A: Whenever the rest of the season is finished.
-We will keep you updated on any important things, as well as provide you with private previews of your episode when it is in the final stages, in which case you can provide feedback.
+We will keep you updated on any important things, as well as provide you with private previews of your episode when it is in the final stages of post-production, in which case you can provide feedback and recommend changes.
 <br><br>